-NEW YORK (1010 WINS) -- The remnants of Tropical Storm Zeta will combine with a cold front to bring rain, wind and unseasonably cold weather to the Tri-State on Thursday and Friday.
+NEW YORK (WCBS 880) -- The remnants of Tropical Storm Zeta will combine with a cold front to bring rain, wind and unseasonably cold weather to the Tri-State on Thursday and Friday.

 Gov. Andrew Cuomo warned New Yorkers to expect “cold rain, wind and snow across much of the state.”
 He said travelers should be cautious on roadways and that state emergency response assets are prepared to help where needed.

-Rain that started moving into the region on Thursday morning will continue into midday Friday, according to AccuWeather.
+Rain that started moving into the region on Thursday morning will continue into midday Friday.